-Consistency is of course the key here.
+Consistency is, of course, the key here.
 “Act as if” consistently over time and you will eventually develop the habits that will move you in the direction of your ideal self.
-You will progressively bridge that gap and move yourself forward in an optimal way.
+You will progressively bridge that gap and move forward in an optimal way.

 Gaining Further Clarity About Your Ideal Self

 The four-step process outlined above gives us a good starting point to help build an empowering self-ideal.
 However, I would like to add a couple of additional activities that you might also like to try.
 These activities are designed to provide you with further insights into the kind of person you ideally would like to become.
 Use them to help build a clearer image of your ideal self.